The Holidays Can Be Stressful – But Here’s Something Fun!

 People are afraid this Thanksgiving– not of the usual dried out turkey, but of the discussions that are anticipated at the table.
 Some are even skipping Thanksgiving altogether, in order to avoid painful conversations and heightened tension at their usual holiday gathering places.

-This year poses even greater challenges for families than in previous years.
+This year poses challenges for families.
 The interpersonal differences and conflicts that we expect to at the holidays are trumped by the election hangover.
 Families that have members who voted for both Clinton and Trump are grappling with what do do.

 For those who have decided to meet anyway, and even for those who agree on the election results, there’s something else to consider: what will the children at the table hear and what does it mean to them?
 Continue reading